The DUP’s actual problem is everybody’s actual problem?

 ‘One man-one vote’ was the start of a journey – made longer and harder than it needed to be.
 ‘One side- one vote’ should not be the final destination of that journey.

-His successor in the job of leading the SDLP seems to have little interest in such reforms these days, perhaps the outcry at the time when Durkan made his visionary remarks has made him afraid to say.
+His successor in the job of leading the SDLP seems to have little interest in such reforms these days, perhaps the outcry at the time when Durkan made his visionary remarks has made him afraid to say it out loud.

 But 26 years in we have almost tested the current rules to destruction.
-This trek into a extreme political desert hasn’t work for anyone with a modicum of ambition.
+This long trek into a extreme political desert hasn’t worked for anyone with a modicum of ambition.
 Northern Ireland deserves better.

 Mick is founding editor of Slugger.
 He has written papers on the impacts of the Internet on politics and the wider media and is a regular guest and speaking events across Ireland, the UK and Europe.
 Twitter: @MickFealty